AdoNunes/DiscordAlertsTrader/README.md

 Let me know if you find the package useful or need support by dropping me a DM or visiting the [discord server](https://discord.gg/9ejghcjpar)

+Enjoy this package for free.
+If you need me to add a customized parsing for an analyst not implemented already, or need a remote desktop session with me to install the package: $50

  ________________________
 <img src="media/autotrader_instructions.png" alt="Instructions" width="500" height="300">
 <img src="media/GUI_analysts_portfolio.PNG" alt="Analysts Portfolio" width="500" height="300">